geoserver/geoserver-cloud/src/catalog/README.md

  depends on:
   * catalog-event-bus

-## catalog-service-client

-Catalog implementation to use `catalog-service` as the application's catalog backend.
-Hooks into the configured `Catalog` and `ResourceStore`

-## catalog-service

-Microservice that implements the web-api to back the `catalog-service-client`.

- depends on:
-  * catalog-backend-starter (hence transitively on all the supported backends)

 # Common configuration properties
 The following configuration properties apply to all *GeoServer* microservices (i.e. not edge services):